-Leading Resilience Index (LRI)
+Leading Resilience Index

-A Business Resilience Assessment Framework
+A Universal Business Resilience Measurement Framework

 6 Regions.